Skip to main content

 10. All discussions and actions should be recorded in the child’s health record on the safeguarding template so that other clinicians will have access to the information.
 Parent and carer’s access to the record will need to be restricted, and an alert should be added to reflect this.
 The terminology should focus on the category of abuse or medical neglect rather than PP and FII.

-2. RDaSH practitioner has made steps to engage with parent, carer or child to determine and provide any early help intervention or support required but PP concerns remain around the health state and functioning of child or children.
+2. Trust practitioner has made steps to engage with parent, carer or child to determine and provide any early help intervention or support required but PP concerns remain around the health state and functioning of child or children.

-the parents and carers should be informed of any concerns regarding PP
+the parents and carers should be informed of any concerns regarding PP.

-7. The RDaSH Safeguarding team will support the practitioner by attendance at the multi-professionals meeting where the state of the child’s health will be discussed, and a consensus reached around actions for the family.
+7. The trust Safeguarding team will support the practitioner by attendance at the multi-professionals meeting where the state of the child’s health will be discussed, and a consensus reached around actions for the family.

 8. All discussions and actions should be recorded in the child’s health record on the safeguarding template so that other clinicians will have access to the information.
 Parent and carer’s access to the record will need to be restricted, and an alert should be added to reflect this.
 The terminology should focus on the category of abuse or medical neglect rather than PP and FII.